pytest-dev/pytest/CONTRIBUTING.rst

 What about git (and so GitHub)?
 -------------------------------

-There used to be the pytest github mirror.
-It was removed in favor of this mercurial one, to remove confusion of people not knowing where it's better to put their issues and pull requests.
-Also it wasn't easilily possible to automate mirroring process.
+There used to be the pytest GitHub mirror.
+It was removed in favor of the Mercurial one, to remove confusion of people not knowing where it's better to put their issues and pull requests.
+Also it wasn't easily possible to automate the mirroring process.

-However, it's still possible to use git to contribute to pytest using tools like https://github.com/buchuki/gitifyhg which allow you to clone and work mercurial repo still using git.
+However, it's still possible to use git to contribute to pytest using tools like `gitifyhg <https://github.com/buchuki/gitifyhg>`_ which allows you to clone and work with Mercurial repo still using git.

 .. warning::
-  Remember that git is **not** a default version control system py.test and you need to be careful using git to work with it.
+  Remember that git is **not** a default version control system for pytest and you need to be careful using it.

 Please read the manual carefully, and then use same contribution manual as for BitBucket.